Error-Mitigated Quantum Metrology via Virtual Purification

 \textit{Conclusion and outlook.---} We proposed an error-mitigated quantum metrology to reduce systematic errors coming from an incorrect estimation of unknown noise typically induced by coherence-time fluctuations.
 Our error-mitigated quantum metrology, inspired by purification-based QEM, filters out fluctuating noise that differs from one experimental run to another.
 We used our method to suppress bias-inducing Markovian and time-inhomogeneous noise, where systematic errors spoil scaling of $\delta^2\omega$, and demonstrated restoration of the scaling.
 In particular, for the latter case, our method led to superclassical scaling.
 Here, we should mention that the number of copies of the input density matrix in our method may be reduced by using other methods related to purification-based QEM \cite{czarnik2021qubit,huo2021dual, cai2021resource} and that coherent error may be further reduced by combining our method with generalized subspace expansion \cite{yoshioka2021generalized}.
 Our results suggest that our scheme would be useful not only for quantum metrology affected by unknown fluctuating noise but also for quantum computation affected by such noise.

-\textit{Acknowledgments.---} We thank Yang Wang for useful discussions.
-This work was supported by JST [Moonshot R\&D] Grant No.~JPMJMS2061; JST, PRESTO, Grant Nos.~JPMJPR1916, JPMJPR1919, and JPMJPR2114, Japan; MEXT Q-LEAP Grant Nos.~JPMXS0120319794 and JPMXS0118068682; Leading Initiative for Excellent Young Researchers MEXT Japan; JST COI-NEXT program (JPMJPF2014).
-This paper was (partly) based on results obtained from a project, JPNP16007, commissioned by the New Energy and Industrial Technology Development Organization (NEDO), Japan.
+We thank Yang Wang for useful discussions.
+This work was supported by MEXT Q-LEAP Grant No. JPMXS0120319794; JST, PRESTO, Grants No. JPMJPR1919 and JPMJPR2114, Japan; JST COI-NEXT program (JPMJPF2014); JST [Moonshot R\&D] Grant No.~JPMJMS2061.
+This Letter was (partly) based on results obtained from a project, JPNP16007, commissioned by the New Energy and Industrial Technology Development Organization (NEDO), Japan.

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]}

 In the Supplementary Materials, we provide a formulation for fluctuating noise in Sec.~\ref{sec:treat}, which is used in the present work.
 In Sec.~\ref{sec:Renyi}, we discuss the relationship between the systematic error and the R\'enyi entropy of the error states under a general incoherent noise.
 In Sec.~\ref{sec:NV}, we provide details of the calculations and discussions for the main text.
 The remains demonstrate the performance of our protocol for other models from the viewpoint of the R\'enyi entropy of the error states.
 In Sec.~\ref{sec:geneAD}, we consider a more generalized noise model than in the main text, a local amplitude damping at finite temperatures.
 In Sec.~\ref{sec:globalDepo}, we consider a global depolarizing noise on GHZ initial states, which involves almost the largest R\'enyi entropy.
 In Sec.~\ref{sec:NV}, we consider a model describing the nitrogen-vacancy center suffered by an energy relaxation in the high-temperature limit.
 Both models show the improvement of the sensitivity using our error-mitigated quantum metrology, thus suggesting the usefulness of our protocol.